hisamith/AFDemo/README.md

     8. Clone the repository and **checkout the 1.0.0 branch.**

-    9. Open the pom.xml and markdown the artifactId element
+    9. Open the pom.xml and markdown the artifactId element and name element

     10. Replace the src folder with AFDemo/salesdata/src/ folder and replace the pom.xml with AFDemo/salesdata/pom.xml

-    11. Open the pom.xml and change the artifactId to the artifactId that you have marked down at step IX.
+    11. Open the pom.xml and change the artifactId to the artifactId, and name to name that you have marked down at step ix.

     12. Build, Commit and push the changes.